muhammedkhairy/Store-Front-Backend/README.md

 - Now the database is set and ready for our project.

+### How to use tables and interact with database

+As required in project to protect users endpoints: create, show all users, show specific user which I did in this project you have to follow these instruction to interacte with the database:

+- I created a new table called admins with be generated automatically at the very beginning of database migration.
+- You can use this table through the endpoint `api/admin` as POST HTTP Method.
+- You can register only one admin user.
+Remember the email and password very carefully as you can't create more than one admin.
+- You this admin user to generate the required token to complete interacting with others tables in database.
+- Once you create users in user table through endpoint `api/users` as POST HTTP method. you can use the token for new users to do what you want with the database.

 ## Running the scripts

 ### Feeding database with tables (Migration)